Climate Resilient Development

 Caribbean Climate Governance

 Small Island Developing States (SIDS) in the Caribbean face disproportionate climate impacts despite minimal contribution to global emissions.
-My research in Antigua and Barbuda examines how colonial legacies, land tenure systems, and multilateral financing shape climate governance and disaster recovery in these vulnerable nations.
+My research in the Caribbean examines how colonial legacies, land tenure systems, and multilateral financing shape climate governance and disaster recovery in these vulnerable nations.

 Key Insights